davidjpfeiffer/gh-pages-template/README.md

 ### Getting Started

-To get started you must download the project, navigate to the project directory, install NPM packages, run a development build, and run a watch.
-The last two commands can be executed using the serve script.
+To get started you must download the project, navigate to the project directory, install NPM packages, and run the serve script.

 ```
 git pull https://github.com/davidjpfeiffer/gh-pages-template/